 Mrs. Wilkes’ Boardinghouse Cookbook features over 300 recipes, as well as history of the boarding house and the dining room told by culinary historian John T. Edge.

 Where to find it: the store at the Mrs. Wilkes’ Dining Room at 107 W Jones St, book shops or tourist shops.

-Most of these souvenirs can be ordered online from the companies’ official websites, so even if you have already left Savannah, you can still get these gifts delivered to your doorstep!
+Tip: Most of Savannah souvenirs can be ordered online from the companies’ official websites, so even if you have already left Savannah, you can still get these unique gifts delivered to your doorstep!